VoxelForge/VoxelForge/mods/ITEMS/mcl_trees/API.md

 mcl_boats_willow_boat_texture.png

 ### Wood Definition
+All features can be disabled by setting them to false, nil will assume default values particularly for texture filenames.

 {
 	sign_color="#ECA870",                      --color of the sign
 	tree_schems= {                             --a table with schematics for tree growth from sapling